intojhanurag/intojhanurag/README.md

 I'm a 21 y/o CS student, passionate about building cool stuff on the internet, exploring open source, and constantly learning along the way.

 My Journey So Far
 Started my journey with DSA and competitive programming in my first year (March 2024), solving problems ( [Proof](https://codolio.com/profile/5TCQCjMM) ) and participated in multiple hackathons (Lol, I din't win, but learned a lot)  strengthening my fundamentals.
 Later, I discovered the open-source community — and honestly, I loved it.
 Since then, I've been contributing actively to cloud-native technologies and backend systems.

-I briefly interned at a "two-days-ago funded startup," but I realized I wasn't learning much, so I left to dedicate my time fully to open source.

 Here's a list of well-known organizations I've contributed to:
 - @kubernetesio ( [Link](https://github.com/kubernetes/website/issues?q=is%3Apr%20state%3Aclosed%20author%3Aintojhanurag) )